No. 37 Belongs in Cooperstown, How To Get Dave Stieb To Cooperstown

 🧢 The Dave Stieb Era: More Than Just Nostalgia

-Blake and Len didn’t just grow up watching Dave Stieb—they’ve spent decades chronicling his career.
-From building a fan site in the late ’90s to launching a full-fledged Twitter campaign in 2022, their dedication is rooted in one simple truth: Stieb was the backbone of the Blue Jays’ rise to relevance.
+Blake and Len didn’t just grow up just watching Dave Stieb, they’ve spent decades chronicling his career.
+From building a fan site in the late ’90s to launching a full-fledged Twitter campaign, their dedication is rooted in one simple truth: Stieb was the backbone of the Blue Jays’ rise to relevance.

 “He was the first real figure in the team’s history to say, ‘Losing sucks, and we’re not going to tolerate it,’” Blake said.
 “He wasn’t just a great pitcher—he was a culture-changer.”